A Jacquet-Langlands functor for $p$-adic locally analytic representations

 In the first equivalence we use descent along the $\GL_n(\n{O})$-torsor $U_{\infty}\to U$ and write explicitly the definition of $K_{D,U}$-locally analytic vectors.
-The second equivalence is clear as $U_{\infty}$ is qcqs and $\pi$ is a Banach space, namely this follows from the analogue computations of the equation \eqref{eqComputationvCohoandDescent} in the proof of \cref{lem:Step1}.
+The second equivalence is clear as $U_{\infty}$ is qcqs and $\pi$ is $p$-complete.
 The third equivalence follows from projection formula of locally analytic vectors \cite[Corollary 3.1.15 (3)]{RJRCSolidLocAn2} and the fact that $\pi$ is a trivial $K_{D,U}$-representation.
-The fourth equivalence is \cref{cor:LocAnLocalShimura}.
-The fifth equivalence follows from the projection formula of locally analytic vectors and the fact that $(\pi)[\frac{1}{p}])^{RG-la}=\Pi$ as $\pi$ is an admissible representation.
+The fourth equivalence is \cref{TheoMainComparisonLocAn}.
+The fifth equivalence follows from the projection formula of locally analytic vectors and the fact that $(\pi)[\frac{1}{p}])^{RG-{\rm la}}=\Pi$ as $\pi$ is an admissible representation.
 The sixth equivalence is the projection formula again.
 The last equivalence is descent along the torsor $U_{\infty}\to U$.
 This finishes the proof of the theorem. \end{proof}

 As a corollary we can prove that the Jacquet-Langlands functor for Banach admissible locally analytic representations preserves central characters.
 See \cite{MR4940362} and \cite{MR4621880} for a completely different approach.